nutanix-japan/ntnxtraining1121/examplelab7/examplelab7.rst

 Installing Move VM
 ................................................

 #.
-Login to you Prism Element
+Login to you Prism Element in your reserved HPOC

 #.
 Upload an Move image using **Settings > Image Configuration**